Orin-beep/PlasGO/README.md

 # PlasGO

-PlasGO is a Python library for predicting GO terms of plasmid-encoded proteins.
+PlasGO is a Python library for predicting Gene Ontology (GO) terms of plasmid-encoded proteins.
 PlasGO is designed as a hierarchical architecture that leverages the powerful foundation protein language model (ProtTrans-ProtT5) to learn the local context within protein sentences and a BERT model to capture the global context within plasmid sentences.

+You can use PlasGO in two ways: 1) __alignment-based method__: run the `plasgo_diamond.py` script to align your query proteins against our pre-annotated protein database, which consists of 678,196 non-redundant plasmid-encoded proteins and their predicted high-confidence GO terms; 2) __learning-based method__: run the `plasgo_predict.py` script to predict high-confidence GO terms for your query proteins when they do not have significant alignments to the pre-annotated database.

 ### E-mail: yongxinji2-c@my.cityu.edu.hk

-### Version: V1.1 (update at 2024-04-21)
+### Version: V1.0 (2024-06-26)

-#### *__[Update - 2024 - 04 - 21]__* :  <BR/>
-* *We substantially reduce HOTSPOT's model size by training six models, with each model corresponding to one of the six taxonomic levels.
-Furthermore, we have incorporated an additional feature that allows you to train your custom models using your own plasmid dataset. <BR/>*

 # Install (Linux or Ubuntu only)